 The problem with all of these methods of lowering their payments is that they rely upon factors external to their current mortgage.
 And what I mean by this is that they are contingent upon the value of their home, their current credit and income, and current interest rates.
 But a strategy I have seen catching on lately is mortgage recasting.

-A mortgage recast is when a lender re-amortizes a loan over the time left to repay it at the same interest rate based upon the now current balance due.
+Recasting a mortgage is when a lender re-amortizes a loan over the time left to repay it at the same interest rate based upon the now current balance due.
 Sound complicated?
 It’s not.
 Basically, the lender takes the current balance, determines what a new loan payment would be for the time left on the mortgage at the current interest rate.
-So the only consideration for a mortgage recast is the mortgage itself.
+So the only consideration for a recasting a mortgage, is the mortgage itself.

 This can be a very helpful way to lower payments if you have recently made a large principal payment to the mortgage, or if you are intending to do so soon.
 The more money you put toward your mortgage early, the lower your new payments will be.
 This is a strategy many of my clients have used after receiving a large tax return, and remains a common practice for clients who want to buy a new house before selling their current one.

-If you have any questions about mortgage recasting or about how it might compare to a refinance, please contact me.
+If you have any questions about recasting a mortgage or about how it might compare to a refinance, please contact me.
 If you have anything else to add about recasting a mortgage, please leave a comment.